What is a Cutting Edge Grant?

 How do I apply?

-Applicant must be ONE of the following:
+Eligible applicants must be one of the following:

-- A nonprofit organization with 501(c)3 status (exception: synagogues and Jewish day schools must apply as a consortium of at least 3)
+- A nonprofit organization with 501c3 status (exception: synagogues and Jewish day schools must apply as a consortium of at least 3)

 - A social entrepreneur(s) with appropriate 501(c)3 fiscal sponsor

 Program must fit into one of the following categories:

 - New model not previously tested: A cutting edge program that has not been previously tested in any location and that will result in a new model for the L.A.
 Jewish community.
 This may include:

 - Social entrepreneurs that launch new organizations and programs

 - Community-wide implementation of a successfully piloted program: A cutting edge program that has been piloted in Los Angeles, proven to be viable and is proposed for community-wide implementation in the L.A.
 Jewish community.

 - Adaptation of a successful program for Los Angeles: A cutting edge program operating elsewhere in the United States that may be suitable for replication or adaptation in the L.A.
 Jewish community (local staff person or on-the-ground partner organization required).